Sashank-Shah/Sashank-Shah/README.md

-- 👋 Hi, I’m @Sashank-Shah
+- 👋 Hi, I’m Sashank Shah.
 - 👀 I’m interested in Embedded Systems, Embedded Software, Back-end Development and Internet of Things.
 - 🌱 I’m currently more towards driver development for microcontrollers (8-bit and 32-bit) and MYSQL (with SQL).
 - 📫 My mails are -> thinkofit452@gmail.com or shahv753@gmail.com